 “Dear person who played Sorry 42 times on Valentine’s Day, what did you do?”

 There were also: “Dear 3,749 people who streamed It’s the End of the World as We Know It the day of the Brexit vote, hang in there.” and “To the person in NoLita who started listening to holiday music way back in June, you really jingle all the way, huh?”

 All of the billboards had the same sentence at the bottom: “Thanks, 2016.
 It’s been weird.”

 As this campaign shows, data on users’ behaviors can also be used in creative ways.
 Making the data more than just numbers, stats, and patterns, giving it a more human face, and revealing the unexpected findings in such a way can attract people’s attention as well.
 And I really do wonder how those addressed in these questions reacted…

 Hiring people is a complicated process.
 Recruitment, training, trial periods – all that is not only costly but it also doesn’t guarantee that the employer will end up with an awesome customer service expert.
 Though the need for professionals in customer service is undoubtedly there, you already know that some tasks can be given to AI.
 And it’s only trained once to do its job.
 This saves time and money, especially in a situation when your customer base is growing rapidly – normally, you would have to hire more staff ASAP, but now you have AI.
 No need to panic.

+So, is AI the future of customer service?
 Artificial intelligence is certainly going to keep growing in popularity.
 It’s a cool buzzword, sure, but there’s also evidence proving that it actually works.
-AI solutions are used to increase efficiency, improve processes or boost sales – all the things any company could appreciate.
+AI development services are used to increase efficiency, improve processes, or boost sales – all the things any company could appreciate.